Last updated: 28 October 2019

 We treat the handling of your funds very seriously and we are subject to strict regulatory obligations in keeping them safe.
 As we are not obligated by law to be part of any government compensation scheme, no compensation would be made available under such a scheme if in the unlikely event we were unable to meet our liabilities.

-The laws of England and Wales apply to our relationship.
-All disputes arising out of the User Agreement or the access or use of our Services, shall be submitted to the non-exclusive jurisdiction of the competent court of England and Wales.
+The laws of Ireland apply to our relationship.
+All disputes arising out of the User Agreement or the access or use of our Services, shall be submitted to the non-exclusive jurisdiction of the competent court of Ireland.
 This does not limit your right to file claims at the competent court at your domicile.